-For hinged doors, apply industrial Vaseline or other suitable grease to the hook and latch and striker surfaces (shown below).
+For hinged doors, apply Petroleum Jelly (Vaseline) or 3-in-one[®] Multipurpose Oil to the hook, latch and striker surfaces (shown below).
 The lock gearbox has grease applied when it is made, which is designed to lubricate the lock for its life span.